mjschoeberl/predictive-cvs/README.md

 ## Installation
 - Install PyTorch and other dependencies
 - Clone this repo:
 ```
 git clone https://github.com/mjschoeberl/predictive-cvs.git
 cd predictive-cvs
 ```

 ## Dataset
-The dataset for ALA-2 and ALA-15 are contained in the subfolder `./data_peptide/ala-2/.` and `./data_peptide/ala-15/.`, respectively.
-In both cases scripts of the molecular dynamic (MD) simulation leading to the reference trajectory can be found in both cases in the subfolder `gromacs`. `Gromacs 4.6.7` has been used.
+The datasets for ALA-2 and ALA-15 are located in the subfolder `./data_peptide/ala-2/.` and `./data_peptide/ala-15/.`, respectively.
+In both cases, scripts for running the original molecular dynamic (MD) simulation leading to the reference trajectory are placed in the subfolder `./data_peptide/<peptide-name>/gromacs/.`. `Gromacs 4.6.7` has been used.
 For further information regarding MD simulations it is refered to (http://www.gromacs.org).

 ### ALA-2
 For alanine dipeptide, we provide prepared datasets with N=[50,100,200,500] samples as used in the corresponding publication.